curl/everything-curl/cmdline-urls.md

 the web address strings, like the ones we usually see prefixed with http:// or starting with www.

-URL is strictly speaking the former name for this.
+URL is, strictly speaking, the former name for this.
 URI (Uniform Resource Identifier) is the more modern and correct name for it.
 Its syntax is defined in [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).